Zain-Bin-Arshad/pdf-viewer/README.md

 ## Notes
 Well, you can take notes as you go through the book.
 On the right side, there is a space for writing anything you want.
 There is a "Check Box" at the right-hand corner make sure that box is checked, only then will the note be saved.

-A file name like this "%PDF Filename%_notes.txt" will appear once you close the document.
+A file name like "%PDF Filename%_notes.txt" will appear once you close the document.
 This file will look something like this:
 <p align="center">
   <img src="https://user-images.githubusercontent.com/49767636/101292682-e10a4900-3832-11eb-9b54-c63708c7c1d6.jpg" alt="animated" />
 </p>